(download as PDF)

 Q. What are Katahdins?

 A. Katahdins are a relatively new American breed of hair sheep, developed in the 1950's by a sheep farmer and amateur geneticist by the name of Michael Piel.
 Piel named the breed after Mt.
 Katahdin in Maine, near where his farm was located.
 Katahdins are a cross between the hair sheep (St. Croix) that Piel imported from the Caribbean and the British sheep breeds (primarily Suffolk) that he had on his farm.
 In the 1970's, the Wiltshire Horn, a shedding breed from England, was introduced.
-The influence of the Wiltshore Horn was later dimished as selection against horns was imposed.
+The influence of the Wiltshire Horn was later diminished as selection against horns was imposed.
 A Katahdin breed association and registry was established in 1985 and 1986, respectively.
-Today, Katahdins are among the most popular breeds in the U.S. They rank in the top ten in terms of purebred sheep registrations. ↑
+Today, Katahdins are the most popular breed of sheep in the United States, as measured by registration and transfer numbers.
+They are also popular as a commercial ewe breed. ↑

 Q. What are the most outstanding qualities of the Katahdin breed?